Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-02-NullPointerException.md

 <!-- Attention -->
 ### Have you ever received NullPointerException ?
-Every Java developer has encountered NullPointerExceptions, This is most common programming error professional Java Developers face.
+Every Java developer has encountered NullPointerExceptions, this is most common programming error new Java Developers face.

 This is one simple programming mistake, I am trying to call method size on null list.